Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Single--hole states

 \subsubsection{Band composition, symmetries and spin--orbit correlation}

-The single--hole states can be characterized in terms of the band composition, of the symmetry of the band components, and of the spin--orbit correlation.
+Single--hole states can be characterized in terms of their band composition, the symmetry of their band components, and spin--orbit correlation.

-In the case of Si, the ground states $|\psi_1\rangle$ and $|\psi_2\rangle$ have a predominant heavy--hole character.
+In the case of Si, ground states $|\psi_1\rangle$ and $|\psi_2\rangle$ have a predominant heavy--hole character.
 At zero magnetic field, the individual eigenstates within each Kramers doublet are not unambiguously defined.
-In this set of calculations we break the Kramers degeneracy and unambiguously define the eigenstates by including a magnetic field of $10^{-2}\,$T along $z$, which is weak enough to avoid mixing between states belonging to different doublets.
-Therefore, the state $|\psi_1\rangle$ is characterized by a dominant $(j,m)=(3/2,3/2)$ component.
-The weight of such band decreases monotonically for an increasing interdot distance, while that of the second largest contribution, namely $(j,m)=(3/2,-1/2)$, increases with increasing $D$; the opposite behavior characterizes the state $|\psi_3\rangle$, belonging to the first excited Kramers doublet.
-In Table \ref{tab:single_hole} we report the values of the band occupations corresponding to the smallest and largest values of $a$ that we consider here.
-The occupation probabilities of the $m=-3/2$ and of the $j=1/2$ subbands (not reported) for states $|\psi_1\rangle$ and $|\psi_3\rangle$ are negligible.
-The states $|\psi_2\rangle$ and $|\psi_4\rangle$ are the time--reversal conjugates of $|\psi_1\rangle$ and $|\psi_3\rangle$, respectively.
-Therefore, $p_{2,j,m}=p_{1,j,-m}$ and $p_{4,j,m}=p_{3,j,-m}$.
+In this set of calculations we break the Kramers degeneracy and unambiguously define the eigenstates by including a magnetic field of $10^{-2}\,$T along $z$, which is weak enough to avoid mixing between states belonging to different doublets (the hole coupling to the magnetic field is accounted for by means of Peierls's substitution and by including the Zeeman--Bloch Hamiltonian: see Ref.~\onlinecite{Bellentani2021} for details).
+Therefore, state $|\psi_1\rangle$ is characterized by a dominant $(j,m)=(3/2,3/2)$ component (while the main contribution to $|\psi_2\rangle$ corresponds to $m=-3/2$).
+The weight of such band decreases monotonically while the interdot distance increases, while that of the second largest contribution, namely $(j,m)=(3/2,-1/2)$, increases with increasing $D$; the opposite behavior characterizes state $|\psi_3\rangle$, belonging to the first excited Kramers doublet.
+In Table \ref{tab:single_hole} we report the values of the band occupations corresponding to the smallest and largest values of $a$ in the considered range.
+The occupation probabilities of the $m=-3/2$, $(j,m) = (3/2,1/2)$, and $j=1/2$ subbands (not reported) for states $|\psi_1\rangle$ and $|\psi_3\rangle$ are negligible.
+States $|\psi_2\rangle$ and $|\psi_4\rangle$ are the time--reversal conjugates of $|\psi_1\rangle$ and $|\psi_3\rangle$, respectively: therefore, $p_{2,j,m}=p_{1,j,-m}$ and $p_{4,j,m}=p_{3,j,-m}$.

-For different orientations of the small magnetic field, one obtains different occupations of the individual bands: for example, for $\boldsymbol{B}$ along the $x$ direction one has $p_{1,j,m}=p_{1,j,-m}$.
+Different orientations of the small magnetic field yield different occupations of the individual bands: for example, for $\boldsymbol{B}$ along the $x$ direction one has $p_{1,j,m}=p_{1,j,-m}$.
 This is due to the fact that the magnetic field, in the weak--field regime that we are considering, selects different linear combinations of the degenerate Kramers states, depending on its orientation.
 However, the total occupation of the heavy-- and light--hole bands for each Kramers doublet is independent of the field orientation.